Sunaina015/android-sdk-sample/README.md

 // Set Default activity to launch when receiving notifications if enabled VoxeetSdk.setDefaultActivity(YourIncomingCall.class.getCanonicalName());

+// Set a timer to stop the conference if none has joined it at the end of the defined timeout VoxeetSdk.setSdkTimeout(45000);

 // requires the voxeet toolkit lib in the gradle app file VoxeetToolkit.initialize(this);